Denton Parish Council

 The Council is a member of the Norfolk Association of Local Councils.

 Parish council meetings are held once a month in Denton Village Hall on the second Tuesday of each month (normally apart from August and December).
 Last year a meeting was held in August but not in September.

-Most recent ordinary meeting: Tuesday, 9th May, the Annual Meeting.
+Most recent ordinary meeting: Tuesday, 11th July.
 Agenda for that meeting.

 Members of the public are always welcome to attend.
-There is an item on the agenda – Questions from members of the public – which gives residents the opportunity to bring any relevant issues to the attention of councillors.
+There are items on the agenda – Public Participation – which gives residents the opportunity to bring any relevant issues to the attention of councillors.

 Council Annual Meetings

 The Council holds an Annual Meeting, normally in May, when the Chairman and Vice-Chairman are elected etc.